-For trains, MARTA calculates onperformance comparing recorded departure and arrival time with arrival departure and time at terminal stations.
+For trains, MARTA calculates ontime performance by comparing recorded departure time with scheduled departure time at terminal stations.

 For bus tiers, each route has assigned time points along its route.
 Automatic Vehicle Location (AVL) data is used to determine a bus's departure time at each point throughout the day.